TheRustifyer/Login_Register_Screen/README.md

 - Custom titlebar, avoiding (if you desire) native OS window border implementation.
 - Full integrated with a little `sqlite3`database.
 You can create users since the moment on what you clone this project and start play with the program.
 - Complete separated parts of the program, avoiding python files with > 1000 lines of code, which ends with a more debuggleable code.
 - Everything is a `custom widget`.
-That's a non-native Python feature implemented thought OOP, trying to gap close Flutter UI's in a basic level.
+That's a non-native Python feature implemented thought OOP, trying to gap close Flutter UI's in at a code-organizationp level.
 - You can integrate it in almost every single project where you need a Login/Register Screen.
 - It could be easily upgraded to interact with REST API endpoint's, or authenticate users on a external DB or throught technologies like Django-Admin.